Civic Health

 Civic Health Champions

-All Youth and Government Advisors (and YMCA Staff/Volunteers, if applicable) are eligible to become certified YMCA Civic Health Champions, who work to assess and strengthen the civic health of their schools through the Youth and Government program.
+All Youth and Government Advisors (and YMCA Staff/Volunteers, if applicable) can serve as YMCA Civic Health Champions each year, who work to assess and strengthen the civic health of their schools through the Youth and Government program.

 To become a certified champion: